-The difference between the funding that is available, and the delivery of existing services, is a budget gap of £13.5m (4.7% of the proposed 23/24 budget).
-As the report highlights, the PCC has prioritised investment in front line policing with additional officers targeted at Safer Neighbourhood Teams, delivery of the Safer West Mercia Plan and areas that the public have highlighted as being priorities.
+The PCC has prioritised investment in front line policing, with additional officers targeted at Safer Neighbourhood Teams, delivery of the Safer West Mercia Plan and areas that the public have highlighted as priorities.

 To realise a balanced budget, the force has undertaken a review of all its budgets to identify potential savings and will continue to develop implementation plans to deliver them.
-Prior to April 2023, the Chief Constable will agree with the PCC detailed plan for the implementation of West Mercia Police element of the budget including the delivery of the savings required to balance the budget.
+Prior to April 2023, the Chief Constable will agree with the PCC a detailed plan for the implementation of West Mercia Police element of the budget, including the delivery of the savings required to balance the budget.